Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 ![30](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/30.png?raw=true)

-d) Then you can open Mozilla Firefox and go to link [http://localhost:3000](http://localhost:3000/) , then login using this:
+d) Then you can open Mozilla Firefox and go to link [http://localhost:3000](http://localhost:3000/), then log in using this:

 ![31](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/31.png?raw=true)

 Username: admin
 Password: 1423

-e) After you successfully login, you can see the SIMcard database or add new SIMcard database.
+e) After you successfully log in, you can see the SIMcard database or add a new SIMcard database.

 ![26](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/26.png?raw=true)